LF3551/DEVOPS_for_everyday/README.md

 # DEVOPS_for_everyday
-in this repository we post useful scripts for work
+this repository is for posting useful scripts for work